Viftrup/viftrup.github.io/_posts/2023-10-09-Test-Fields.markdown

 <h1>Procedure</h1>

-Navigate into the FMC which holds the manager role for the specific FTD(s) you want to perform the action on.
+Navigate into the FMC which holds the manager role for the specific FTD(s) you want to perform the recovery on.

 Under <b>System -> Users -> External Authentication</b> make sure you have created either an LDAP or RADIUS object with working configuration, desired filtering for CLI access and your user has suffient and correct privileges for SSH/CLI.